khan-aqib/aws-node-app/README.md

 # Usuage

-Use this app to testing your skills with AWS + Node
+Use this app to test AWS-EBS service